-September 23, 2011: Exactly one year later – this was not planned, I arrived in Brussels, the same backpack and suitcase in tow.
+September 23, 2011: Exactly one year later – this was not planned, I arrived in Brussels, the same backpack with and suitcase in tow.
 The only other time I had been in Brussels was for a series of interviews a few months earlier.
 When I accepted the job offer, I had no inkling of what laid ahead nor that Brussels would be home for almost five years.
 All I knew was that I wanted to continue living in Europe and one year in Paris was not enough.

 One aspect I love about living in continental Europe is the obvious passing of time as the seasons come and go.
 To observe the bright green buds that herald the start of spring, to find baskets of fresh berries at the farmers’ market come summertime, to enjoy walks bathed in the glorious warm shade of autumn, and to see the condensation of my breath under the streetlights in the long winter nights.
 Growing up in tropical Singapore, time is sensed differently.
 The days seem to run like clockwork, blending into one another in a hazy, sometimes languid, blur interrupted by sudden rainstorms.

 May 2016: I arrived in Hong Kong, my next home, in mid-summer.
 Coming from Brussels, the change was jarring yet set in a somewhat familiar environment.
 From the recognisable cityscape of soaring concrete towers to the unexpected sense of liberation to be able to walk outside at night in shorts instead of being wrapped in multiple layers of clothes.